Course text books

-- Jaloba, Ann. (editor) The Hypnotherapy Handbook Helping Handbooks, Yorks.
+- Anthology (2014) The Hypnotherapy Handbook Helping Handbooks, Yorks.

-a variety of chapters by different authors (including our own Debbie Waller) on how to deal with many common issues you'll meet as a hypnotherapist along with marketing and self-care advice.
+A variety of chapters by different authors (including our own Debbie Waller) on how to deal with many common issues you'll meet as a hypnotherapist along with marketing and self-care advice.
 Most relevant for Practitioner level students.

 Section C. Building your library

 If you want to build your library further we suggest you invest in one or two of these.
 However, it's a good idea to wait till you've covered the relevant areas of your training before deciding which ones you want.
 Some are quite specialist and will be of no use unless you decide to work in that area.

 The tutor's copies will be available to view during our course, giving you a chance to browse through them before you decide which ones you wish to add to your own collection.
 We've also included brief notes to help you choose the titles of most interest to you.

 - Barber, Tom & Westland, Sandra.
 Thinking Therapeutically Crown House Publishing, Wales

-Two experienced hypnotherapists talk you through some of their cases and compare approaches, particularly useful if you are just starting out in practice and want to see how the same issue can be approached in different ways.
+Two experienced hypnotherapists talk you through some of their cases and compare approaches, particularly useful for Practitioner level students around case study and graduation time if you want to see how the same issue can be approached in different ways.